phlex-ruby/phlex.fun/components/rendering.md

 end
 ```

 In this example, because the Card component _yields_, the context in the block (`self`) is the instance of the Article component.
-That’s why the `@articles` instance variable is available in this block, even though it wasn’t passed down to the Card component.
+That’s why the `@article` instance variable is available in this block, even though it wasn’t passed down to the Card component.

 ## Rendering Phlex components in ERB <Badge type="danger" text="Rails" />